reinhart1010/nix/docs/en/common/gh.md

 # gh

 Work seamlessly with GitHub.
-Some subcommands such as `gh config` have their own usage documentation.
+Some subcommands such as `config` have their own usage documentation.
 More information: <https://cli.github.com/>.

 - Clone a GitHub repository locally: